eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

 ===========
 In this test case, we select again the `tf_cnn_benchmark
 <https://github.com/tensorflow/benchmarks>`_ scripts from the Tensorflow project
-but now we test all four different models that the benchmark can accept, namely the *alexnet*, *inception3*, *resnet50* and *vgg16*.
-The batch size is again 64 each we in a node range of 1-12 for each of the above models.
+but now we test all four different models that the benchmark supports, namely the *alexnet*, *inception3*, *resnet50* and *vgg16*.
+The batch size is again 64 and for each of the models we use a node range of 1 to 12 nodes.

 Native application
 ==================